IgnacioFan/dynamic_pricing_engine/README.md

 This e-commerce platform is built with **Ruby on Rails**, **MongoDB**, **Redis**, and **Sidekiq** to feature realtime price adjustments.
 The dynamic pricing engine adjusts product prices in real-time based on demand, inventory levels, and competitor pricing.

-### System Architecture
+## System Architecture

-Client: Sends requests to the API server.
+### Ruby on Rails API Server

-API Server: Handles requests, processes business logic, and interacts with MongoDB for data persistence.
+Handles client requests, processes business logic, and interacts with the MongoDB database for storing and retrieving persisted data.

+### MongoDB
+Document-based storage solution used to manage data like product and order data.

+### Background Jobs
-Background Jobs: Runs via Sidekiq to ensure real-time updates to product prices.
+Runs via Sidekiq and Redis to maintain real-time price updates and process recurring tasks like demand tracking and competitor price adjustments.

-### Dynamic Pricing
+## Dynamic Pricing

-The platform uses four pricing fields to determine product dynamic pricing:
+The platform uses 4 pricing fields to determine product dynamic pricing:
 - `default_price`: The base price of the product.
 - `demand_price`: Adjusted for products in high demand.
 - `inventory_price`: Adjusted for inventory levels.